Backhaller History, Family Crest & Coats of Arms

 Another 47 words (3 lines of text) are included under the topic Early Backhaller Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Backhaller family to Ireland
+Migration of the Backhaller family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Backhaller were among those contributors: Joseph Bachelor, who arrived in New England in 1637 and Thomas Bachellor who arrived in Virginia 1663.